 OWNERSHIP OF The Abingdon Arms

-The Abingdon Arms is now owned by the 280 members of the Beckley & Area Community Benefit Society.
+The Abingdon Arms is now owned by the Beckley & Area Community Benefit Society, 280 members of the community have bought shares in this Society.
 The pub is run by a local partnership: Aimée Bronock, Tom Bronock, Casey Small, Nick Ford and Joe Walton.
 It is a free house with a bar, restaurant, and beautiful garden with incredible views over Otmoor and the local RSPB reserve.

 Brother and sister, Aimée and Tom Bronock, and long-standing friend Joe Walton have all grown up in Oxfordshire and worked together before.
 Alongside Nick and Casey, they have taken on the tenancy and are running The Abingdon Arms.
 Tom, Nick and Casey are directors of a local live events company, The Cocktail Service.
 They are also tenants of The Globe in St Clements, Oxford.
 Joe was head chef at The Globe and has previously worked, among other places, at The Crown in Woodstock and The Anchor in North Oxford.
 Aimée ran the family business and has worked in pubs both front and back of house.
 Aimée, Tom and Joe were looking for a new venture and have a soft spot for the Abingdon Arms as they used to cycle from Oxford to Beckley for pub lunches.
 They are very much pub people and want to make a real success of The Abingdon Arms.